 • Structured interview guides

-• AI-powered note-taking and summaries
+• AI note-taking and summaries

 • Interview feedback and insight analysis